cmcntsh/N6806_Fall2020_DevNotes/010_Python_Setup/README.md

 * VSCode Python Setup (22 min): https://www.youtube.com/watch?v=W--_EOzdTHk
   * The presenter uses a different environment manager.
 We're going to stick with Conda.
 Don't use his commands for creating new environments.
   * The presenter demonstrates the debugger a little bit.
 We're not going to do much with that right now so you can just watch.
   * The presenter uses pip to install a package.
 We're going to stick with Conda.
 Don't use his commands for installing packages.
+I've read that sometimes switching back and forth between installing packages using Conda and Pip can create conflicts.
+We will try to avoid that problem by using Conda virtual environments for different projects and installing packages using Conda whenever possible.
 (Sometimes a package isn't available using Conda but it is in pip.
 In those instances it's OK to use pip.)
   * The presenter demonstrates an add-in called Kite.
 I've never used it.
 You can try it if you like.
   * The presenter demonstrates pytest.
 You can just watch that part.
 Don't worry about trying it out.